-Homes and businesses have been flattened to the ground, windows shattered, and doors knocked down.
+Homes and businesses were flattened to the ground, windows shattered, and doors knocked down.
 An estimated 74,000 homes were damaged and 300,000 people were left homeless.

 Across the city of Beirut, neighbourhoods were reduced to rubble by the blast, along with hospitals and crucial stores containing around 85% of the country’s grain and medical supplies.

-Thanks to your support our local partners Basmeh & Zeitooneh, Mouvement Social and Association Najdeh have been responding.
-Together we have:
+Thanks to your support our local partners Basmeh & Zeitooneh, Mouvement Social and Association Najdeh have been responding in the following ways:

-As the country sinks further into severe economic collapse and struggles with an onslaught of coronavirus cases, half the population already face difficulty feeding their families or are unable to access essentials including basic medicines.
+As the country has sunk further into severe economic collapse and struggled with an onslaught of coronavirus cases, half the population faced difficulty feeding their families or were unable to access essentials including basic medicines.

 Fadi Halisso is co-director of Christian Aid partner Basmeh & Zeitooneh, founded in 2012 to serve Syrian refugees in Lebanon, which now finds itself helping Lebanese citizens as well as Syrian refugees.
 He explains:

 We are overwhelmed...recently we’ve received requests from an average of 10,000 families a month, for food and basic hygiene items.
 Before, it was rare to find Lebanese families asking for help with such basic needs.
 Now, even households who were managing before are hurting.